alphagov/passport-verify/README.md

    app.use(bodyParser.urlencoded({extended: false}))

    passport.use(passportVerify.createStrategy({

      verifyServiceProviderHost: 'http://localhost:50400',

      logger: console,

-     // A callback for finding or creating the user from the
+     // A callback for a new user authentication.
-     // application's database.
-     // This function is called at the end of the authentication flow and
+     // This function is called at the end of the authentication flow
+     // with a user user object that contains details of the user in attributes.
      // it should either return a user object or false if the user is not
      // accepted by the application for whatever reason.
 It can also return a
      // Promise in case it is asynchronous.
-     acceptUser: (user) => {
+     createUser: (user) => {

-       // A new user will be given with an attributes object that
-       // describe the user details.
-Users that are already known by
-       // the application will not have an attributes-field.
-       // Whether a user is new or not will be defined by the local matching
-       // strategy of the application.
-See Verify Integration guides for further
-       // details on local matching.
-       if (user.attributes) {

-         if (fakeUserDatabase[user.pid]) {
        // This should be an error case if the local matching strategy is
        // done correctly.
+       if (fakeUserDatabase[user.pid]) {
-           throw new Error('User PID already exists')
+         throw new Error(
+           'Local matching strategy has defined ' + 'the user to be new to the application, ' + 'but the User PID already exists.')
        }

-         const newUser = Object.assign({ id: user.pid }, user.attributes)
-         fakeUserDatabase[user.pid] = newUser
+       fakeUserDatabase[user.pid] = Object.assign({id: user.pid}, user.attributes)
-       }

-       if (!fakeUserDatabase[user.pid]) {
+       return Object.assign({ levelOfAssurence: user.levelOfAssurance }, fakeUserDatabase[user.pid])
+     },

+     // A callback for an existing user authentication.
+     // This function is called at the end of the authentication flow with
+     // an object that contains the user pid.
+     // The function should either return a user object or false if the user is not
+     // accepted by the application for whatever reason.
+It can also return a
+     // Promise in case it is asynchronous.
+     verifyUser: (user) => {

        // This should be an error case if the local matching strategy is
        // done correctly.
+       if (!fakeUserDatabase[user.pid]) {
+         throw new Error(
-        throw new Error('Local matching strategy has defined that the user exists, but the PID could not be found in the database.')
+           'Local matching strategy has defined ' + 'that the user exists, but the PID could ' + 'not be found in the database.')
        }

        return Object.assign({ levelOfAssurence: user.levelOfAssurance }, fakeUserDatabase[user.pid])
      }